gjanco/mezmo-dd-marketplace/rapdev_backup/README.md

 Functionality for Python2.X is not guaranteed.
 For running python3 on Agent v6, please refer to [these docs][7].

-Install or upgrade all three libraries using the Agent's embedded python.
-These libraries are required for the check to run:
+Choose a library to install or upgrade through the Agent's embedded Python.
+In order for the check to run in non-`local` mode, at least one of the following libraries is required.

  - boto3 (aws)